Calvin Ridley’s Revised Deal: Details of the WR’s Major Paycut Revealed

 "Mismatch Nightmare": Just a Year After Leaving Cardinals, Calvin Ridley Draws High Praise from Teammate Jamal Agnew

-The franchise is restructuring Ridley’s deal in such a way that it will save $11 million in cap space.
-The particulars of Ridley’s new salary remain unknown for now, but with him originally scheduled to receive around $19 million for the 2026 season, as well as a $2-million roster bonus, it’s safe to say that he’s taking a rather notable pay cut to remain with the team.
+The franchise is restructuring Ridley’s deal to save $11 million in cap space.
+The particulars of Ridley’s new salary remain unknown for now.
+But with the wide receiver originally scheduled to receive around $19 million for the 2026 season, as well as a $2-million roster bonus, he’s taking a rather notable pay cut to remain with the team.

-Coming off of the 2024 season, where Ridley managed to turn in a second-consecutive 1,000+ receiving yard season following his suspension in 2022, it seemed as if he was primed to become the favorite target of the Titans’ newfound quarterback, Cam Ward.
-Unfortunately, a broken fibula would limit his 2025 campaign to just seven appearances.
+In the 2024 season, Ridley managed to turn in a second consecutive 1,000+ receiving yard season following his suspension in 2022.
+At the time, it seemed as if he was primed to become the favorite target of the Titans’ newfound quarterback, Cam Ward.
+Unfortunately, a broken fibula limited his 2025 campaign to just seven appearances.

 About the author